 ● A clogged kitchen sink drain

 In a best-case scenario, professional drain cleaning can remove the obstruction and solve the problem.
-But if there’s any damage to the drainpipe itself, either from age or repeated clogs, you may need to have a plumber replace it.
+But if there’s any damage to the drainpipe itself, either from age or repeated clogs, you may need a plumber to replace it.

 4. You Need a Garbage Disposal

 Have you been letting food scraps and oil flow directly into your sink drain even though you don’t have a garbage disposal?
-If so, it’s probably high time you replace your kitchen sink drain and have a disposal unit professionally installed.
+If so, it’s probably high time you replace your kitchen sink drain and install a disposal unit professionally.

 When you allow fats, oils, starches, and other food particles to flow into a regular drain, those things can easily accumulate inside the pipe and form a clog.
 If you’ve never had your drains professionally cleaned, there’s likely substantial buildup along the interior walls of the drain, which will eventually result in slow drainage or a complete blockage that prevents liquids from flowing through the pipe.

-With a garbage disposal, you can allow certain solids down the drain since the disposal’s impellers and grind ring will grind them into a fine pulp.
-That pulp will travel with the water into your kitchen sink’s wastewater drain, where it then flows into your septic system or municipal sewer system.
+You can allow certain solids down the drain with a garbage disposal since the disposal’s impellers and grind ring will grind them into a fine pulp.
+That pulp will travel with the water into your kitchen sink’s wastewater drain, which flows into your septic or municipal sewer systems.

 5. Your Existing Garbage Disposal Has Recurring Issues

 But before you invest in a new drain and disposal, consider calling a drain cleaning specialist who can assess the interior of the drain via camera drain inspection.
-A drain cleaning pro can let you know whether there’s gunk accumulating along the interior of the drain that may be causing odd odors or drainage problems.
+A drain cleaning pro can let you know whether gunk accumulates along the drain’s interior, causing odd odors or drainage problems.

-While a cleaning appointment won’t fix a fussy disposal, what it will do is alert you to any potential kitchen sink drain issues you should know about.
+While a cleaning appointment won’t fix a fussy disposal, it will alert you to any potential kitchen sink drain issues you should know about.
 That way, you can address those problems before they cause severe plumbing backups.

 Schedule Professional Drain Cleaning for Your Twin Cities Home

-If your kitchen sink drain has been acting up, let our team at Drain Blaster Bill’s Sewer & Drain Cleaning help you out!
+If your kitchen sink drain has been acting up, let our Drain Blaster Bill’s Sewer & Drain Cleaning team help you!
 We can perform a drain camera inspection to determine what’s causing the problem, and if your drain is slow or clogged, our comprehensive drain cleaning service will solve the problem in a matter of minutes.

-To learn more or get started, feel free to give us a call today at 763-913-8719 or request a free service estimate online, and we’ll get in touch!
+To learn more or get started, please call us today at 763-913-8719 or request a free service estimate online, and we’ll get in touch!